 Know someone that works there?
 Invite them to rate their experience.

 Western Governors University rates % lower than University of Phoenix on Compensation Culture Ratings vs University of Phoenix Ratings based on looking at 219 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Does your company give annual bonuses?".
+Ratings come from the answers to questions like "How often do you get a raise?" and "Does your company give annual bonuses?".

 Western Governors University rates % lower than University of Phoenix on Environment Culture Ratings vs University of Phoenix Ratings based on looking at 205 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Does someone you work with closely, make you want to quit your job?".
+Ratings come from the answers to questions like "What's the work pace at your company?" and "What is most positive about the culture and environment at your company?".

-Western Governors University rates % lower than University of Phoenix on Sentiment Culture Ratings vs University of Phoenix Ratings based on looking at 230 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What's going wrong and how can it be improved?" and "What do you like best about your company?".
+Western Governors University rates % lower than University of Phoenix on Sentiment Culture Ratings vs University of Phoenix Ratings based on looking at 231 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "Are you typically excited about going to work each day?".